Chiang Mai: The Ultimate City Guide

 If you have extra time, take a day trip (or even better, a few days) to Pai, a small hippie town about 3-4 hours from Chiang Mai.
 Known for its stunning landscapes, hot springs, waterfalls, and chilled-out vibe, Pai is a must-visit for nature lovers and backpackers.

-**Note, If you have the time, I would recommend spending 2-3 days in Pai to explore all the markets, hikes and sunset sports the town has to offer!
+*Note, if you have the time, I would recommend spending 2-3 days in Pai to explore all the markets, hikes, and sunset spots the town has to offer!
 It really is an amazing place.

 Go on a Day Trip to Chiang Rai’s White Temple